DmitriiPodgalo/POP/README.md

 # POP
-The final project in Bioinformatics Institute.
+The final project in Bioinformatics Institute

 Student: Dmitrii Podgalo

-Supervisor: Petr Popov, Skoltech.
+Supervisor: Petr Popov, Skoltech

 ## Structure-based modeling of cysteine and serine disease variants of human proteome